Introduction to PostgreSQL ROLLUP

 GROUP BY ROLLUP (c1, c2, c3);

-The columns defined in the ROLLUP option gets considered for generating hierarchy.
-Consider the above syntax where we have input columns as (c1, c2, c3).
-By considering hierarchy c1 > c2 > c3, the ROLLUP generates all grouping sets.
-So for reporting of sub-total and grand-total, we use the ROLLUP.
+The columns defined in the ROLLUP option get considered for generating hierarchy.
+Consider the above syntax where we have input columns (c1, c2, c3).
+The ROLLUP generates all grouping sets considering the hierarchy c1 > c2 > c3.
+So for reporting sub-total and grand-total, we use the ROLLUP.

 In the syntax above, ROLLUP(c1,c2,c3) generates three following grouping sets: